godotengine/godot-docs/tutorials/plugins/running_code_in_the_editor.rst

  .. code-tab:: gdscript GDScript
     # Either add dynamic children at ready:
     func _ready():
+        # Generates a fence each time the node is ready:
         add_dynamic_fence()

     # Or create a persistent fence once: